Working analysis · May 2026

 7. MPSERS: the largest expense the district doesn't really control

-Michigan's Public School Employees Retirement System (MPSERS) is the second-largest cost line in TSD's general fund — roughly $29.3M in the FY26 projection.1 The contribution rate is set in Lansing, not Troy.
-As a share of covered payroll it grew from 17.6% in FY15 to a peak of 48.6% in FY23, settling at 41.4% in FY24.1
+Michigan's Public School Employees Retirement System (MPSERS) is the second-largest cost line in TSD's general fund — $37.5M in the FY25 audit and roughly $29.3M in the FY26 projection.1 The contribution rate is set in Lansing, not Troy.
+As a share of covered payroll it grew from 17.6% in FY15 to a peak of 48.6% in FY23, then eased to 41.4% in FY24 and 40.4% in FY25.1 Roughly $2.1M of the FY25 figure was a one-time Section 147c(2) contribution funded by the state and remitted directly to the System.1

 Dollars on the left axis (bars), contribution as a percentage of covered payroll on the right (line).
 The FY23 spike was a UAAL stabilization-rate one-time true-up.
-Most of the increase since FY22 is now funded directly by the state, not the district.
+The rate has eased FY24-FY25, but most of the dollar amount is now funded directly by the state via Section 147c — visible on both the revenue and expense sides of TSD's books.

 The "pass-through" twist